scmmmh/metadata-tutorial/source/filter_transform_data/filter/index.rst

 Filtering
 =========

-We shall start by looking at the filtering possibilities provided by P?olymatheia.
+We shall start by looking at the filtering possibilities provided by Polymatheia.
 Add a new cell with the following code and then run it:

 .. sourcecode:: python
     :linenos:

-    reader = LocalReader('europeana_test')
     fltr = ('true',)
     filtered = RecordsFilter(reader, fltr)
     count = 0